EngosSoftware/htop/SPEC8.md

 - `   --no-crash-reports` same behavior as for PDF printing,
 - `   --log-level` same behavior as for PDF printing,
 - `-t --timeout` same behavior as for PDF printing,
-- `-s --scale` sets the scale of the image, the window/viewport size will be scaled and saved to the image.

 Conflicting options (from PDF printing):